opengisch/QField-docs/documentation/how-to/gnss.en.md

             is `NULL`. - `@position_source_name` > The value is
             `manual`.

-Info for GNSS Z value with Vertical grid shift in use:
+Information for GNSS Z value with Vertical grid shift in use:
 - *Antenna height compensation=False*

 | Vertical Grid Shift in use | point Z Value z(geometry) | GNSS Device z(@position_coordinate) | QField Display | QField Label                |